Pennsylvania • 2026 Tax Year • Updated April 25, 2026

 What is the PA EITC Pre-K Scholarship program?

 The EITC allows businesses to donate to Pre-Kindergarten Scholarship Organizations (PKSOs) and receive a 100% credit on the first $10,000 and 90% on amounts up to $200,000.
+Important: The 90% rate (for amounts over $10,000) requires a two-year commitment to the same PKSO.
 This funds scholarships for low-to-middle income families, which often includes your own hourly workers.

 When should I apply for PA EITC?